WiNg4205/240718-rust_uri_maze/README.md

 # 18/07/24 Rust Uri Maze (#3)
-This is a very basic web server where the goal is for the user to click on options of letter buttons or a back button to eventually reveal a kind message!
+This is a very basic web application where the goal is for the user to click on options of letter buttons or a back button to eventually reveal a kind message!
 The current path of the message is shown at all times as a HTML heading.
 The message is finished when the '!' character is clicked.